 Director Of People Jobs in USA with Visa Sponsorship

-Director of People roles attract H-1B visa, O-1, and EB-2 NIW sponsorship from mid-to-large employers scaling their HR functions.
+Director of People roles attract H-1B visa, O-1 visa, and EB-2 NIW sponsorship from mid-to-large employers scaling their HR functions.
 These are senior leadership positions, so sponsorship approval rates are strong when your degree and management track record align with USCIS specialty occupation standards.
 For detailed occupation requirements, see the O*NET profile.

-See All Director Of People JobsOverview
+Find Director Of People JobsOverview

-Showing 5 of 11+ Director Of People jobs
+Showing 5 of 12+ Director Of People jobs

-See all 11+ Director Of People jobs
+See all Director Of People Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Director Of People roles.